-Frank Sinatra Jr., who was kidnapped in Lake Tahoe, California, on December 8, is allowed to talk to his father briefly.
-The 19-year-old man, who was trying to follow in his father’s footsteps by pursuing a singing career, was abducted at gunpoint from his hotel room at Harrah’s Casino and taken to Canoga Park, an area of Southern California’s San Fernando Valley.
-After the brief conversation between father and son, the kidnappers demanded a ransom of $240,000.
+On December 11, kidnappers release Frank Sinatra, Jr., after abducting him in Lake Tahoe, California, three days earlier.
+The 19-year-old man, who was trying to follow in his father’s footsteps by pursuing a singing career, had been blindfolded and taken at gunpoint from his hotel room at Harrah’s Club Lodge and taken to Canoga Park, an area of Southern California’s San Fernando Valley.
+After allowing a brief phone conversation between father and son, the kidnappers demanded a ransom of $240,000.

 Barry Keenan, the young mastermind behind the scheme, had also considered abducting the sons of Bob Hope and Bing Crosby.
 But he and his partners decided upon Frank Sinatra Jr. because they thought he would be tough enough to handle the stress of a kidnapping.
 Although the crime was originally scheduled for November, President Kennedy’s assassination delayed their plan.

 Immediately following his son’s abduction, Frank Sr. received offers of assistance from Attorney General Robert Kennedy and Sam Giancana, one of the country’s most powerful organized crime leaders.
 He declined and instead accepted aid from the FBI.
 After a series of phone calls, the kidnappers revealed the drop point for the ransom money—between two school buses in the town of Sepulveda.
 According to the FBI, while two of the three perpetrators retrieved the money in the early morning hours of December 11, the third got nervous and freed Frank, Jr., who was found walking in the Bel Air section of Los Angeles.
 In an attempt to avoid a public scene, law enforcement officials picked up the young Sinatra and brought him home in the trunk of their car.